Jtoosh/chess/notes.md

 **_CURRENT STATE_**
 I believe I have copying and checking moves down, but my current issue is that the tests often set up in a non-default situation, so the king positions are not correct, so the game status is not being evaluated correctly.

+### Phase 2 Notes

+I can only get 0, 50, or 100 on this phase.
+If I get a 50 on the first submit, I have 1 week to adjust, resubmit, and get up to 100.

+I need to read and understand the phase 3 spec to do phase 2 effectively.